Shrub2910/shrub-lang/README.md

 The project implements a virtual machine (VM) that runs shrub lang bytecode.

 ## Current Features
-* Loading constants onto the VM stack
+* Loading constants onto the VM stack (numbers, strings)
+* Basic reference counting for strings
-* Printing numberic values from the stack to the console
+* Printing values to the stack from the console
 * Performing arithmetic operations
 * Halting program execution